BingAds/BingAds-Java-SDK/README.md

 </dependency>
 ```
 If you are not using a Maven project, you must include the correct version of each dependency.
 You can review the complete list of Bing Ads Java SDK dependencies at the [Maven Repository](http://mvnrepository.com/artifact/com.microsoft.bingads/microsoft.bingads/).

+# Shadow Jar
+You can package a shadow jar using pom_for_shadow_jar.xml which contains all dependencies to avoid conflicts, but its size will be larger.